-5. The industry co-applicant should provide at least 50% of the total project cost (or 30% in the case of R&D Centre projects) within the project period.
+5. The industry co-applicant should contribute at least 50% of the total project cost (or at least 30% in the case of R&D Centre projects) within the project period.
 The ITF funding is released on a matching basis, i.e. the contribution from the industry co-applicant should be made first and the disbursement from ITF will follow.

-(D) Schedule of the Project Period
+(C) Schedule of the Project Period

-1. The duration of the project period should not exceed 24 months in general.
+1. The duration of the project period should not exceed 24 months in general, and 18 months for Tier 3 and Seed projects.
 There is however no minimum time requirement.